 If you missed planting asparagus, celeriac or celery, you can still catch up on them in these two weeks.
-In addition, these three vegetables are warm weather crops that can be planted indoors 8 to 10 weeks before your last frost date.
+In addition, these three vegetables are warm-weather crops that can be planted indoors 8 to 10 weeks before your last frost date.

 - Eggplant needs daytime temps of 65F to 95F and if the temp dips below that they will not produce fruit.

 - Leek needs a long growing season.
-Plant early for summer harvest and again in the fall for overwintering.
+Plant early for a summer harvest and again in the fall for overwintering.

 - Sweet or Hot Peppers need heat to grow and set fruit and nighttime temps below 50F will stunt seedlings.

-You may be tempted to start other warm weather crops very early, but that would be a mistake.
+You may be tempted to start other warm-weather crops very early, but that would be a mistake.
 Holding these seedlings indoors under low light would produce lanky plants that are stressed.
 Wait a few more weeks and read this article to see what seeds should be started 6 to 8 weeks before the last frost date.